Gubbi/wookyash/README.md

 # wookyash
-Kyash plugin for WooCommerce store.
+Woocommerce Integration Kit for the [Kyash Payment Gateway](http://www.kyash.com/).

 ## Installation
 1. Login to your Admin Dashboard.